-Free wireless internet access is provided by the resort and a password will be provided to delegates before the meeting.
+Free wireless internet access is provided by the venue.

-Taxis and ride share services i.e. Uber are also available to get you to and from your destinations in Queenstown.
+Taxis and ride share services i.e. Uber are also available to get you to and from your destinations in Perth.

 A smart casual / business attire dress code applies for all meeting sessions.
 Lounge suit / cocktail dress for the meeting dinner is requested.